 - Drinking may impact the way that sodium and potassium transmit electrical impulses in nerve cells.

 - Drinking may also affect neurotransmitters like serotonin that send nerve cell impulses.

 - Drinking may change dehydrogenase function, which is an enzyme that affects the body’s alcohol metabolism.
 If long periods of alcohol consumption increase enzyme activity it may compensate for alcohol’s effects.

 If you are involved in a DUI case, you need representation that can help you through the complexities of the science and the law.
-To speak with a knowledgeable local Orange County DUI lawyer, call attorneys Coffey & Coffey at (800) 706-7888.
+To speak with a knowledgeable local Orange County DUI lawyer, call attorneys the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888.

 Davis AR, Lipson AH, Central Nervous System Tolerance to High Blood Alcohol Levels, Med J Aust 1986 Jan 6;144(1):9-12.

 Borkenstein, R, Crowther, R, Shumate, R, Ziel, W, Zylman, R, The Role of the Drinking Driver in Traffic Accidents, 1964, Allen Dale (ed.)
 Department of Police Administration, Indiana University.

 Perper JA, Twerski A, Wienand JW, Tolerance at High Blood Alcohol Concentrations: A Study of 110 Cases and Review of the Literature, Forensic Sci 1986 Jan; 31(1):212-221, p.
 213.